Backbone81/membership/README.md

 ### More Advanced Topics

-- How should we deal with incarnation number wrap-around?
 - We should find a mechanic which tells a member the last known incarnation number to allow joining members without having to remember the incarnation number.
 - Add encryption and support multiple encryption keys for key rollover.
 The first key is always used for encryption, all